Mathematical Framework for Online Social Media Auditing: Introduction

-The notion of an implicit agreement between users and digital platforms is far from being new \cite{manning1989implicit}.
+The suggestion of the notion of an implicit agreement between users and social media platforms is far from being new \cite{manning1989implicit}.
 This notion draws from a general implicit contract theory \cite{koszegi2014behavioral}, which economists use to explain behaviors that are observed but not justified by competitive market theory.
 In particular, it has been invoked to explain the reason for users to keep using social media despite data privacy infractions \cite{doi:10.1080/15213269.2019.1598434,sarikakis2017social,agendaworld}.
 It has also been advanced as a starting point for regulation \cite{quinn2016we}, since it balances the interests of both parties.

 As social media become increasingly popular information sources, a fundamental question remains: \emph{Is there a systematic and responsible way to regulate the effect of social media platforms on users learning and decision-making?} Even though it may be possible to do so, due to the many issues raised above, and many other related ones, designing and reinforcing a regulation is still a notoriously difficult open problem \cite{kurbalija2016introduction}.
 Accordingly, the challenging quest for currently a far reaching fundamental theory for systematic regulatory procedures that satisfy several social, legal, financial, and user related requirements, and its prospective practical ramifications, constitute the main impetus behind this paper.

-Specifically, motivated to guarantee compliance with a consumer-provider agreement, in this paper, we propose a data-driven statistical method for efficiently applying AF regulation, namely online monitoring any adverse influences on the user learning (and thus on decision-making), while allowing real-time enforcement.
-Both sides, authorities, and social platforms could use the method individually or independently.
-One novelty of our method is that it does not require any given explicit regulation statement, such as suggested in \cite{cen2021regulating}, but rather moderates any detrimental influence on the user's decision-making caused by subjectively filtering the user feed compering to what it would have been under a natural contents selection.
-Therefore using our proposed data-driven algorithm could prevent undesirable negative side effects on the platforms users.
-Besides, it is thoroughly demonstrated that the method does not require any access to users' personal data, thus hermetically preserving their privacy.
+Motivated to guarantee compliance with a consumer-provider agreement, in this paper, we propose a data-driven statistical auditing procedure to regulate AF, which monitors adverse influences on the user learning (and thus on decision-making), while allowing real-time enforcement.